 Further information: Working in Finland.
 The Finnish Immigration Service.

 The Aliens Act lists a number of scenarios where employment in Finland is allowed without a residence permit for an employed person.
 These generally involve short-term jobs in science, culture or sports or in horticulture.
 Even in these cases, however, the right to work must always be confirmed with the Finnish Immigration Service.

 A student is allowed to work on a student residence permit if such work is part of a traineeship required for a degree or is on a research paper required for the studies.
 A student may perform other kinds of work for 25 hours a week on average during the academic term and with full freedom at times when the educational institution offers no instruction.

-Further information: Traineeship or transfer within a company.
+Further information: Residence permit application for studies.
 The Finnish Immigration Service.

 Short-term stay in the Schengen Area

 An EU Regulation lists the countries whose citizens do not require a visa for a short-term stay in the Schengen Area (to which Finland belongs).
 The length of a visa-free stay is basically 90 days from first entry.
 Since October 2013, the following principle has been observed in calculating the length of stay:

 The following is defined as a short-term stay:

 - a stay in the Schengen Area lasting no more than 90 days

 The 180-day period preceding each day of the stay is taken into account in the calculation.
 In other words, the stay may not last more than 90 days within any given 180-day period.